ankidroid/Anki-Android/FAQ.md

 The easiest way is to organize your material into subdecks using the browser in [Anki Desktop](FAQ#do-i-need-anki-desktop-too).
 You can create a new subdeck in AnkiDroid by clicking "create deck" then using the syntax "PARENTDECKNAME::NEWSUBDECKNAME", or alternatively create the deck on Anki Desktop and drag and drop it onto an existing deck.

 Alternatively, in AnkiDroid you can study cards of only a particular tag by opening a deck, tapping the "custom study" button, and choosing "Limit to particular tags".
 This will automatically create a new [filtered deck](http://ankisrs.net/docs/manual.html#filtered) with the cards of the tag you specified.

-## How do I keep studying more after I reach the daily study limit?
-At the "Congratulations!
-You have finished for now." screen at the end of the study session, tap the "custom study" button.

 ## Changing the study options of a deck changes the options of my other decks?!